 BC Ferries has informed the Commissioner that it intends to undertake a fuel cost hedging strategy and advises that its proposed fuel hedging program will, by averaging in on a monthly basis, have a range of between 30% and 90% of its fuel requirements with a target of 70%.
 Gains or losses from hedging will continue to be charged to the Deferral Accounts.
 BC Ferries has requested the Commissioner to review the hedging program and acknowledge that the strategy is appropriate.
-The Commission has no expertise or policy requirements with respect to hedging but acknowledges that hedging is appropriate and accepts that gains or losses from hedging should be charged to the Deferral Accounts.
+The Commission has no expertise or policy requirements with respect to hedging but acknowledges that a hedging policy, as approved by BC Ferries Board of Directors, is appropriate and accepts that gains or losses from hedging should be charged to the Deferral Accounts.